 See the Live BMP Stream section below for help accessing the new realtime BMP stream.

-Pre-release available now.
+Release available now.
 The V2 API is now stable and has been tested by many beta testers (including the ARTEMIS project).
-We're still working on ironing out some lingering stability issues with the RIS Live stream, but in the meantime we have made the first public release of the V2 series (Release Candidate 2).
 Click the button below to get started with BGPStream V2.

 bgpreader -p ris-live

 data interface.
 E.g., by passing